xwying/Baxter_cppKDL/README.md

 A Kinematic Solver for Baxter Robot in C++.

 # Introduction
 Baxter cppKDL is a C++ library that offers forward kinematics and inverse kinematic calculation.
-We got inspired by [Baxter_pyKDL](http://sdk.rethinkrobotics.com/wiki/Baxter_PyKDL) and tried to build a similiar library for C++ users.
-It aimed to reduce the difficuty of using orocos KDL for the kinematic and dynamic analysis of Baxter in C++.
+We got inspired by [Baxter_pyKDL](http://sdk.rethinkrobotics.com/wiki/Baxter_PyKDL) and tried to build a similar library for C++ users.
+It aimed to reduce the difficulty of using orocos KDL for the kinematic and dynamic analysis of Baxter in C++.

 # Prerequisite
 This library depends on orocos KDL(Kinematics and Dynamics Library).
 Thus, orocos-kdl package has to be installed.
 Please refer to [http://www.orocos.org/kdl/installation-manual] for more information.